LMDevops/mamz-ultimate-terraform/docs/getting_started_fast.md

 In each section (1-7) there is a **terraform.tfvars.example** file that needs to be copied to **terraform.tfvars** and filled-in with all the required information.

-There are 3 scripts to help you get started.

-1. The `groups-prep.sh` script will set up the dependencies for creating groups via the create_groups.py script.
-Open this script and edit the top section.

-2. the `create_groups.py` script will establish org level groups to which IAM bindings will be applied.

-3. The `0-prep.sh` script consolidates all the changes needed in the Terraform code into one script.
+- The `0-prep.sh` script consolidates all the changes needed in the Terraform code into one script.
 Open this script as well and edit the top section.

 **NOTE**: It is recommended to commit the changes after editing the `groups-prep.sh` & `0-prep.sh` files and **before** executing the `auto_deploy.sh` script below.
 This allows for easy rollback if needed.